|

 moment.

-The DCF method is an approach to valuation, whereby projected
+DCF is an approach to valuation, whereby projected

 future cashflows are "discounted"